-A snapshot of the Search screen is shown below.
-Whenever the Search is invoked, the search screen pops up.
-The Search window can be opened by executing the Edit | Find command, using the [CTRL-F] shortcut or clicking the binocular icon in the toolbar.
+Search in GME is implemented as a dockable window.
+Now you can dock the search window wherever you like.
+The Search window can be opened by executing the Edit | Find command, using the [CTRL-F] shortcut, or clicking the binocular icon in the toolbar.
+The search window is tabbed along side console.